SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-With `macro` operator you can reuse the portions of search query language in multiple other queries.
-This operator also includes arguments and also performs its respective evaluation of the arguments.
+The `macro` operator allows you to reuse portions of a search query across multiple queries.
+Additionally, this operator includes arguments and performs its respective evaluation of the arguments.

 Use backquote (``) character to refer macro operator in the query.
 Macros referred inside another macro is called **Nested macros**.
 Macro referred within the context of another macro query of is called **Inner Macro**.
 The macro where the inner macro is referred is called the **Outer Macro**.